mathewsrc/Topic-Modeling-Reclame-Aqui/README.md

 # Topic Modeling Reclame Aqui

-## Course Completion Work presented to obtain the title of specialist in Data Science and Analytics – 2023

 ## **Title: Comparison of Topic Modeling Approaches on Complaints Related to the E-Commerce Industry**

 ### Abstract